 No, no, officer.
 Wait right there.
-Before you tell me why you’re here, I do hope you’ll forgive me for keeping you waiting.
+I do hope you’ll forgive me for keeping you waiting.
+Before you tell me why you’re here, let’s just take a moment.
 I thought I heard a knock but wasn’t entirely sure.
 I was…occupied.
-Tidying up a little mess in the kitchen.
+Cleaning up a little mess in the kitchen.
 But now that I’ve opened the door, what seems to be the trouble?
-Or perhaps—how delightful—there’s no trouble at all.
+Or perhaps---how delightful---there’s no trouble at all.
 Not for me, at least.
 My life is a pristine, trouble-free zone.

-You, on the other hand—have you looked in a mirror lately?
-You’re glowing.
-Truly radiant.
+You, on the other hand---have you looked in a mirror lately?
+Positively glowing.

-Oh, this?
-You mean the dress?
+Oh?
+The dress.
 I see your eyes lingering.
-It’s hard not to, isn’t it?
+Hard not to, isn’t it?
 I’m wearing mother’s dress today, and I’ve never felt more alive.
 You really ought to try it, officer.
-The fabric is exquisite—a featherlight satin that clings like a lover.
+The fabric is exquisite---a featherlight satin that clings like a lover.
 It doesn’t just cover you; it caresses you.
-A quiet, radiant power seeps into your bones, filling the hollow places you didn’t even know existed.
+A quiet, golden power seeps into the bones, filling spaces you never knew were hollow.

-No, it’s not my dress—don’t be ridiculous—it’s hers.
+No, it’s not my dress---don’t be ridiculous---it’s hers.
 Is that a problem?
-Will you arrest me for finding myself?
-For stepping into beauty in its purest, most unapologetic form?
+Are you going to arrest me?
+For what?
+For stepping into beauty?
+For finding myself?

 I know what you’re thinking.
-People love to sneer at a man in a dress.
-They clutch their pearls, whisper about normalcy—decency.
+People love to sneer at men in dresses.
+They clutch their pearls, whisper about normalcy---decency.
 But where is that written?
 Is it etched in stone, handed down from some trembling mountaintop?
 Is it in one of the books of lies that skipped the Nazi burn piles?
 An ancient text saying the earth was flat and burning witches made crops grow?
-Because let me tell you something, officer—those books, even the Bible—all written by men and we are wrong about so many things so much of the time.
+Because let me tell you something, officer---those books, even the Bible, were all written by men.
+And men get things wrong.
+Often.

 But then we open up our eyes.

-“All I ever wanted was freedom…why did I wait so long?”
+“All I ever wanted was freedom…why did I wait?”

 Can’t you picture it?

-This dress, these pearls—they belong to my mother, but they’re mine now, too.
+This dress, these pearls---they belong to mother, but they’re mine now, too.
 They belong to anyone brave enough to step into their power.
 Anyone can wear a dress, officer.
-Man, woman, both, neither—something altogether untethered and golden—like the yolk spilling from an egg, freshly cracked.
+Man, woman, both, neither---Something untethered and golden---like the yolk of a freshly cracked egg.
 Life comes from eggs.
-Once cracked the things inside are free to become so many things: Omelet.
-Sunny-side up…Scrambled.

-Mother always said there’s many ways to crack an egg…
+Mother always said: there’s more than one way to crack an egg…

 Do you dream, officer?
 I dream often.
-I dream of towering stilettos—seven inches high—no, eight!
+I dream of towering stilettos---seven inches high---no, eight!
 Strutting through the aisles of the grocery store, turning every head and breaking every heart.
-You know I would too.
-I’d let you see how it looks from behind—but, well…
+You know I would too…if I had a shopping cart, I’d make it fashion.
+I’d push it like I’m on a Milan runway, tossing cans of soup in like they were roses from adoring fans.

-Do you dream of walking into a room and not shrinking—expanding?
+Do you dream of walking into a room and not shrinking---expanding?
 Can I ask you, have you ever done drugs, officer?
-If you have, you really should try this.
-I have.
-Don’t arrest me.
-Drugs are illusions; an escape.
-This—this is more powerful than any escape.
+If you’ve done drugs, officer, you should really try this instead.
+I’ve done drugs---don’t arrest me---and I’ve done this.
+Now that I’ve done both, I can say with absolute certainty: drugs are illusions---this---this is real.
+More powerful than any high.

 Exhilarating.